-With Trigger SyncType set to Start Wait, if there is nothing playing to sync to, the current riff will wait for something it can sync to begin playing first before starting.
+With Trigger Type set to Start Wait, if there is nothing playing to sync to, the current riff will wait for something it can sync to begin playing first before starting.
 This is similar to Down Beat Wait, but it will only trigger the riff the first time that whatever it is syncing to starts.
 This way you can trigger the riff to start ahead of time, and have it start in sync at the start of the riff, arpeggiator, or song that you are syncing to.
 If you stop the riff and try to start it again while the thing you are syncing to is already playing, Start Wait will not start the riff.

-With Trigger SyncType set to Loop Wait, if there is already a riff or song playing to sync to, the current riff will wait for the playing riff or song to restart its loop (if Loop is set to On) before starting (see "Loop" on page 7-34 for looping riffs, and "Loop" on page 8-11 for looping songs).
+With Trigger Type set to Loop Wait, if there is already a riff or song playing to sync to, the current riff will wait for the playing riff or song to restart its loop (if Loop is set to On) before starting (see "Loop" on page 7-33 for looping riffs, and "Loop" on page 8-11 for looping songs).
 This way you can trigger the riff to start ahead of time, and have it start in sync at the start of the playing riff or song's loop.
 The difference from Loop is that if there is nothing playing to sync to, the riff will not start.
 If the riff or song that you are syncing to is already running, Loop Wait behaves just like Loop.

-With Trigger SyncType set to Stop Wait, if there is already something playing to sync to, the current riff will wait for what is playing to stop before starting.
+With Trigger Type set to Stop Wait, if there is already something playing to sync to, the current riff will wait for what is playing to stop before starting.
 This way you can trigger the riff to start ahead of time, and have it start in sync at the release (stopping) of the riff, arpeggiator, or song that you are syncing to.
 The difference from Stop is that if there is nothing playing to sync to, the riff will not start.
 This can be useful if you want to get your riff ready to sync before you start whatever you are syncing it to.
-If the riff or song that you are syncing to is already running, Stop Wait behaves just like Stop.
+If the riff, arpeggiator, or song that you are syncing to is already running, Stop Wait behaves just like Stop.

-Release SyncZone
+Release Master

-Release SyncZone has the same settings available as Trigger SyncZone, but Release SyncZone determines what the releasing (stopping) of the current riff will be synced to when a parameter other than None is selected for Release SyncType.
+Release Master has the same settings available as Trigger Master, but Release Master determines what the releasing (stopping) of the current riff will be synced to when a parameter other than None is selected for Release Type.

-Release SyncType
+Release Type

-Release SyncType has the same settings available as Trigger SyncType, but Release SyncType determines how the releasing (stopping) of the current riff will be synced to other riffs, arpeggiators, and Songs (in combination with the Release SyncZone parameter).
+Release Type has the same settings available as Trigger Type, but Release Type determines how the releasing (stopping) of the current riff will be synced to other riffs, arpeggiators, and Songs (in combination with the Release Master parameter).

-With Release SyncType set to None, your riff will stop playing as soon as it is released.
+With Release Type set to None, your riff will stop playing as soon as it is released.
 It will not sync to anything.
-With Release SyncType set to Down Beat, if there is already something playing to sync to, the current riff will wait for the Down Beat of the next measure before stopping when released; so, you can trigger the riff to stop ahead of time, and have it stop in sync at the Down Beat of the next measure.
-With Release SyncType set to Any Beat, if there is already a something playing to sync to, the riff will wait only until the next beat before stopping when released.
-Depending on when you release the riff it will stop in sync with a beat, but it may be on an upbeat or a Down Beat.
+With Release Type set to Down Beat, if there is already something playing to sync to, the current riff will wait for the down beat of the next measure before stopping when released; so, you can trigger the riff to stop ahead of time, and have it stop in sync at the down beat of the next measure.
+With Release Type set to Any Beat, if there is already a something playing to sync to, the riff will wait only until the next beat before stopping when released.
+Depending on when you release the riff it will stop in sync with a beat, but it may be on an up beat or a down beat.